sematext/docs/docs/logagent/parser.md

 - patterns: list of patterns, each pattern starts with "-"
 - match: group of patterns for a specific log source
 - blockStart: regular expression indicating a new message block for multi-line logs
-- sourceName: a regular expression matching the name of the log source (e.g. file or container image name)
+- sourceName: regular expression matching the name of the log source (e.g. file or container image name)
 - regex: JS regular expression
 - fields: field list of extracted match groups from the regex
 - type: type used in Logsene (Elasticsearch Mapping)
-- dateFormat: format of the special fields 'ts', if the date format matches, a new field @timestamp is generated
+- dateFormat: format of the special fields 'ts'.
+If the date format matches, a new field @timestamp is generated.
 - transform: JS function to manipulate the result of regex and date parsing

 ## Example